jeffmagill/jeffmagill.dev/content/blog/ai-discoverability-structured-data-gives-rich-context-to-clueless-crawlers.md

 ## Conclusion

 I am not sure there is a way to reliably show up in AI overviews, but if you want bots to crawl your content effectively, you'll need to jump through some micro-schema hoops.
-So audit your site, drop in those schemas wherever you can, and help the bots give you back some ~~traffic~~ credit for your ~~content~~ effort.
+So, go audit your site, drop in those schemas wherever you can, and help the bots give you back some ~~traffic~~ credit for your ~~content~~ effort.

 ---